akshatshaw/akshatshaw/README.md

-- 👋 Hi, I’m @akshatshaw currently a 2nd year Undergrad @IIT_ROORKEE.
+- 👋 Hi, I’m @akshatshaw currently a pre-final year undergrad @IIT_ROORKEE.
 - 👀 I’m interested in MACHINE LEARNING AND DATA SCIENCE.
-- 🌱 I’m currently learning NLP.
+- 🌱 I’m currently learning NLP, trying to build Transformers from scratch.

 <!---
 akshatshaw/akshatshaw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.